sylabs/singularity-cri/README.md

 This repository contains Singularity implementation of [Kubernetes CRI](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/container-runtime-interface.md).
-Singularity CRI consists of two separate services: runtime and image, each of which implements K8s RuntimeService and ImageService respectively.
+Singularity-CRI consists of two separate services: runtime and image, each of which implements K8s RuntimeService and ImageService respectively.

 The Singularity-CRI is currently under development and passes 71/74